September 3 - 4

 Presented by the Future Skills Centre: Lessons from national initiatives driving inclusive, skills-focused innovation across Canada’s ocean economy.

-Fireside Chat: Female Entrepreneur in the Ocean Sector
+Fireside Chat: Female Entrepreneur's in the Ocean Sector

 Explore how inclusive leadership and collaborative governance are shaping OAC’s impact and research direction.